dmclatfdu/Codes-for-Transferable-Neuromorphic-Computing-Invariance-from-Variation/README.txt

-This is the readme file for the codes for Invariant from Variations: Transferable Neuromorphic Computing.
+This is the readme file for the codes for Transferable Neuromorphic Computing: Invariance from Variation.

 There are six code files and a data file in total, which are: